Yohana Benítez

-Yohana Benítez (born February 26, 1987) is a Paraguayan beauty queen.
-On July 16, 2010 she was crowned Miss Universo Paraguay 2010, later she represented her country in the Miss Universe 2010 Pageant held in Las Vegas, U.S. on August 23, 2010.
+Yohana Benítez (born February 26, 1987) is a Paraguayan model and beauty pageant titleholder who was crowned Miss Universo Paraguay 2010 and represented her country at Miss Universe 2010 in Las Vegas, United States on August 23, 2010.

 About

-Benítez is a laws student from the Universidad Nacional de Asunción in Paraguay's capital city and the winner of Miss Universo Paraguay 2010.
+Benítez studied Law at Universidad Nacional de Asunción in Paraguay's capital city and the winner of Miss Universo Paraguay 2010.
 She is also a fashion model in her country having walked the runway during Asunción Fashion Week and Asunción Alta Moda.